Using the money to plug oil wells? Surely not… Right?

 Does it mean they’re struggling but remain in business?
 That they’ve filed for bankruptcy?
 Or that they’ve ceased to exist altogether?
 An inquiry to the AP on that question is pending.

-Meanwhile, North Dakotans should not take the word of Lynn Helms, director of the North Dakota Department of Mineral Resources and oil industry cheerleader, at face value when he tells the AP that oil companies “…don’t have the money needed to plug and reclaim the sites.”
+Meanwhile, North Dakotans should not take the word of Lynn Helms, the director of the North Dakota Department of Mineral Resources who seems more like an oil industry cheerleader, at face value when he tells the AP that oil companies “…don’t have the money needed to plug and reclaim the sites.”

 Yeah… Um… Show us the documentation, please.